zaneveld/uwb_hyak_resources/README.md

 #Request a compute node with salloc:
 salloc -A zaneveld -p compute-bigmem --time=0-4 --mem=10G

-#activate the conda enviroment in the compute node:
+#in the compute node, activate the container, then the conda enviroment:
-conda activate qiime2-2021.4
+apptainer shell –bind /gscratch /gscratch/zaneveld/conda/qiime2-2023.5-jupyter.sif source activate qiime2-2023.5

 #(1st time) Generate a config file to reduce the work you have to do each time to start the server:
 jupyter-notebook --generate-config